I talk to people who are enthusiastic about passive real estate investing all the time.

 Multifamily apartments are not the only asset class available for passive investing.

-There are many passive commercial real estate investment options, including commercial properties focused on hospitality, retail, office, industrial, and others.
-And depending on your portfolio needs and risk tolerance each has its merits.
+There are many passive commercial real estate investment options, including commercial properties focused on hospitality, retail, office, industrial, etc. Each has its merits, depending on your portfolio needs and risk tolerance.

-However, historically speaking multifamily apartments have been the top asset class.
-Over any long-term time period, it has had the highest returns, least volatility (standard deviation), and best risk-adjusted returns (Sharpe’s ratio) in comparison to these other asset classes.
+However, historically, multifamily apartments have been the top asset class.
+Over any long-term time period, they have had the highest returns, least volatility (standard deviation), and best risk-adjusted returns (Sharpe’s ratio) compared to these other asset classes.

 Apartments outperform other asset classes